-From the tip of Cornwall to the wind-blown Outer Hebrides, we’ve toured the UK by bike, car, campervan and everything in between to discover the very best campsites out there.
-We don’t go doing it with any specific criteria at hand—we’re not looking for a strict number of facilities or a certain number of stars—we’re more interested in the atmosphere of the campsite, the friendliness of the owners and the all-round feel of the camping experience.
-Put simply, we look for the very best campsites in the UK and, if we love them, we’ll recommend them.
+We’ve toured the UK by bike, car, campervan and everything in between to discover the very best campsites out there.
+We don’t go doing it with any specific criteria at hand—we’re not looking for a strict number of facilities or a certain number of stars—we’re more interested in the atmosphere of the campsite, the friendliness of the owners and the all-round camping experience.
+Put simply, we look for the very best campsites in the UK and, if we love them, we recommend them.
 This collection brings together what we feel are the very best campsites in the UK.
 Forget noisy holiday parks and big waves of caravans and instead think of independently run, friendly farm campsites where campfires are permitted, tents reign supreme and children can make new friends in the long wild grass of the camping meadow.
 If you’re planning a camping holiday in the UK, then you’ve come to the right place.
 In England, we took our trusty VW campervan Tallulah and hit the roads in Cornwall, taking in some of the best seaside campsites around before packing our tent and venturing into Devon and beyond into the rest of South West England.
-Meanwhile, more of the Hipcamp team have explored the countryside of the South East, the rolling down lands where sheep farmers have turned fields into superb summer campsites and foodie adventurers have planted vineyards or apple orchards.
+Meanwhile, more of the team has explored the countryside of the South East, the rolling down lands where sheep farmers have turned fields into superb summer campsites and foodie adventurers have planted vineyards or apple orchards.
 Across the border, Wales has become one of the most popular UK destinations for camping, the mighty mountains of Snowdonia set in contrast to the dramatic coastline around Pembrokeshire where eco-friendly campsites have opened in their dozens in recent years, offering smaller places to pitch your tent and enjoy the seaside.
 In Scotland, space is never at a premium and campsites can generally be booked at slightly shorter notice.
 Nevertheless, our journeys here have taken us from busy campsites at the foot of Ben Nevis to truly hidden treasures on the Orkney Isles or out on the Outer Hebrides.
 South of the border, the north of England also has scenery to match, whether it’s the waters and peaks of the Lake District or the glorious Yorkshire Dales.
 The Yorkshire coast is a particularly fond spot of ours too, quieter than the UK coast further south but just as spectacular.

-While fun-filled holiday parks with music nights, late night bars and indoor swimming pools all have their time and place, here at Hipcamp we prefer to focus on the other side of camping.
-That’s campsites on farms, country estates and in private meadows; independently run campsites where you meet the owner on arrival, not just a member of staff and you really get to camp in amongst nature.
-Many of the UK campsites on our website are for tents only and caravans are not permitted.
-Most, however, do allow campervans—especially smaller campervans like VWs—to pitch up too and some welcome campervans, motorhomes, caravans and trailer tents as well.
-It all depends on what kind of campsite you are looking for.
-Generally, though, just as when we wrote our very first camping guidebook over a decade ago, if we recommend a campsite, it’s because we think it is a superb place to pitch a tent.
+While fun-filled holiday parks with music nights, late night bars and indoor swimming pools all have their time and place, we prefer to focus on the other side of camping.
+That’s campsites on farms, country estates and in private meadows; independently run campsites where you meet the owner on arrival, not just a member of staff and you really get to camp amongst nature.
+Many of our UK campsites are for tents only, with no caravans permitted.
+Most, however, do allow campervans—especially smaller campervans like VWs—to pitch up, and some welcome campervans, motorhomes, caravans and trailer tents as well.
+It all depends on what kind of campsite you're looking for.
 You can’t beat proper camping in a tent.
 Arriving, setting up the tent, trying to find the right poles, bending a peg or two...it’s all part of the fun of camping.
 A family trial that brings everyone together.
 And, once it’s up, there’s something about the impermanence of a tent that gives you that extra closeness to nature—the idea that you are temporarily encroaching on a wild environment, not that it is encroaching on you.
 With a campfire going, children making new friends and the sun setting, you realise that taking a tent and camping the good ol’ fashioned way is just as exciting as it ever was.

 Ah yes, what a joy it is to live on an island.
 One of the best things about Britain being and island nation is that, wherever you live in Britain and, indeed in the UK, you are never more than 70-odd miles from the seaside.
 Our coastline is twice as long as Spain’s and three times that of France and, when it comes to coastal camping, we really are well and truly blessed with some of the best seaside sites that Europe has to offer.
 In fact, seaside camping in this country is so good that, in 2018, we even went ahead and wrote an entire guidebook about it – Hipcamp Coast – which, really, was just a good excuse for us to do yet more exploring around the coastline of Britain.
 Those fish and chips won’t eat themselves.
 Camping on the UK coast isn’t just about the mainland either.
 We’re blessed with a number of smaller islands off our coastline, whether it’s the almost tropical feel of the Isles of Scilly off of Cornwall or the wind swept islands off the coast of Western Scotland.
 The Isle of Wight in the south is particular popular with summer holiday makers and hosts a number of music festivals each year, while, for a really remote escape, we also recommend some incredible campsites on the Orkney Islands.
 For the best seaside campsites we’ve already put together a dedicated online guide and there are heaps of seaside glamping options too.
 So whether it’s the North Norfolk coast or a family trip to Pembrokeshire, we’re bound to know of a campsite that’s right for your holiday.